charlenetolentino/mattsnotes/301-main/reading301-08.md

       <li>around a resource like an object or data</li>
     </ul>

-1. What is an identifier of a resource?
+1. Who is an identifier of a resource?
 Give an example.

     <ul>
       <li>An identifier is a URI that specifically defines a resource.
 Example: https://thisExample-here.net/Page/1 </li>
     </ul>

-1. What are the most common HTTP verbs?
+1. Who are the most common HTTP verbs?

     <ul>
       <li>get, post,put, delete, and patch</li>
     </ul>

-1. What should the URIs be based on?
+1. Who should the URIs be based on?

     <ul>
       <li>Nouns, not verbs</li>